Queensland set for a whopping 2GW+ worth of solar farm projects

 The Western Downs project consists of up to 1,500 hectares of ground-mounted solar panels and 2 hectares of battery energy storage.

-Neoen has so far completed two solar farms in NSW (Griffith and Parkes), is about to complete a solar facility at Dubbo, and is contracted to build a 150MW solar facility in Coleambally.
+Neoen has completed two solar farms in NSW (Griffith and Parkes), is about to complete a solar facility in Dubbo, and is contracted to build a 150MW solar facility in Coleambally.

 It is also building the Bulgana Renewable Energy Hub in Victoria, which combines a 192MW wind farm and another Tesla big battery – this time 20MW/34MWh.

-It is also building the Numurkah solar farm in Victoria that will supply power to the Laverton steel works as well as the state government’s tram network.
+It is also building the Numurkah solar farm in Victoria that will supply power to Laverton steel works and the state government’s tram network.

 Sunshine Energy 1.5 GW is the latest proposal in Queensland solar

-These projects, however, will be dwarfed by a 1.5GW solar farm which is being proposed in south-east Queensland, as part of a massive new development application that would include two substations and a provision for battery storage.
-The project is headed by Sunshine Energy Australia.
+However, these projects will be dwarfed by a 1.5GW solar farm being proposed in southeast Queensland as part of a massive new development application that would include two substations and a provision for battery storage.
+Sunshine Energy Australia is heading the massive solar farm project.

-The Somerset Regional Council said on Friday that it had received the application for the solar PV power plant, proposed for a 2,055-hectare site east of Harlin, on the D’Aguilar Highway.
+Somerset Regional Council said on Friday that it had received an application for the solar PV power plant, proposed for a 2,055-hectare site east of Harlin, on the D’Aguilar Highway.

-The site has been largely cleared in the past and is within one hour of the 570MW pumped-storage hydroelectric plant at Splityard Creek, which is also in the Somerset Regional Council area.
+The site has been largely cleared in the past and is within an hour of the 570MW pumped-storage hydroelectric plant at Splityard Creek, which is also in the Somerset Regional Council area.

-In 2011, a 400MW PV plant was proposed for near Kilcoy by a small local company called Energy Makers.
-That proposal was rejected by Somerset council in 2014 – a decision that was later upheld by the Queensland Ombudsman.
+In 2011, a 400MW PV plant was proposed near Kilcoy by a small local company called Energy Makers.
+The proposal was rejected by Somerset Council in 2014 – a decision later upheld by the Queensland Ombudsman.

 Keep updated with the latest news in the energy industry

-As an energy broker and consultancy firm, Leading Edge Energy always has an ear out on the latest energy market developments and on ways to save money on energy costs.
+As an energy broker and consultancy firm, Leading Edge Energy always has an ear out for the latest energy market developments and ways to save money on energy costs.
 We do this to ensure that we can provide businesses in Australia top-notch energy cost-reduction services.

 Want to read more?
 Visit our Blogs and News section.

-Or get started on saving your business money on your energy spend.
+Or get started with saving your business money on your energy spend.
 Contact us at 1300-852-770 or e-mail us at hello@leadingedgeenergy.com.au.
 Our Experts are ready to guide you!

 Leading Edge Energy is proud to be a signatory of the National Customer Code for Energy Brokers, Consultants and Retailers.